Christapher-ed/Eons-and-Ages/content/Almanacs/Almanac Features.md

 Features that always have one page or more of space, grouped into sections, and or paired.
 Mechanically smaller in scale

 ## Articles
-Ideas: Saints relics that can be used to ask that saint for advice. a stone in a bag that gets progressively hotter out of it.

 ### Components

 | Component       | Description                                                           |